turingschool-examples/adopt_dont_shop_paired/README.md

 When I visit an application's show page
-For every pet that the application is for, I see a link to approve the application for that specific pet When I click on a link to approve the application for one particular pet I'm taken back to that pet's show page
+For every pet that the application is for, I see a link to approve the application for that specific pet When I click on a link to approve the application for one particular pet I'm taken back to that application's show page
+And I no longer see a link to approve the application for that pet When I visit that pets show page
-And I see that the pets status has changed to 'pending' And I see text on the page that says who this pet is on hold for (Ex: "On hold for John Smith", given John Smith is the name on the application that was just accepted)
+I see that the pets status has changed to 'pending' And I see text on the page that says who this pet is on hold for (Ex: "On hold for John Smith", given John Smith is the name on the application that was just accepted)
 ```